Caravan and Tow Vehicle Dynamics

 Yaw: is a rotational or rocking movement.
 An example is a caravan rocking around its axle/s.
 Many caravan owners refer to this as ‘sway’.
 This confuses.
 When a caravan sways (rolls) its centre of gravity moves sideways.

 Yaw Force: is the effect of (say) a side wind gust that causes a caravan’s front or rear to be pushed sideways.
 The greater that force, the greater the rate of change of that movement.

 Yaw Inertia: can be seen as the resistance of a caravan to yaw when subject to a side force (‘yaw’).
 It can also be seen as the reluctance to cease yawing once started.
 (It’s like staying in bed on a cold morning).

 Caravan and tow vehicle dynamics – tyre behaviour

 Horse-drawn carriages had pivoted front axles.
-Their wheels always aligned with the pulling force.
+This ensures their wheels aligned with the pulling force.
 But if cornered too fast, the carriage’s inertia overwhelmed the horse’s grip.
 They would lose control.
 The carriage’s momentum, however, would cause it to keep moving.
 Then often overturn.